SpiffyUrsa/microblog-fullstack/README.md

 6. React-Flip-Toolkit - Animation library for reordering list components
 7. axios - http client

 Note: This was a pair project at Rithm.
 The backend and frontend were separate projects.
-The frontend was entirely built by my programming partner and I. The backend consists of optimized code that was graciously provided by Rithm staff.
+The frontend was entirely built by my programming partner and I. The backend consists of code that was graciously provided by Rithm staff.